sanjib/go-tdd/README.md

 > Go isn't strictly OO but that doesn't mean we ignore the lessons OO offers entirely (as much as some would like to tell you).

+> The real challenge about property based tests is having a good understanding of your domain so you can write these properties

 Quotes from Go Doc:

 > A Builder is used to efficiently build a string using Write methods.